Introduction

 Although Visual Basic was fun to use and relatively uncomplicated, I eventually moved on to Visual C++ for software development.
 When I went to university, we also used C and C++ (Unix-based environments mainly, but also Borland C++) but at the time, our university’s language of choice was Ada – and so, I programmed with Ada on a DEC mainframe system.

 In my professional career, I continued to use Visual Basic and C++, moving on to use Java and C# for the majority of later projects.
 CDs moved on to be replaced by DVDs and USB sticks and memory cards became the next major storage media.
-And now of course, Digital Streaming is the new kid on the block.
+And now of course, Digital Streaming and AI are the new kids on the block.